Security measurement of a medical communication scheme based on chaos and DNA coding: Introduction

-The rest of the paper is structured as follows.
-Section~\ref{algorithm} concisely present the medical privacy protection scheme under study.
-Detailed cryptanalyses are given in Sec.~\ref{cryptanalysis} with some experimental results.
-The last section concludes the paper.
+The rest of this paper is organized as follows.
+Section~\ref{algorithm} presents the operations of the medical privacy protection scheme under study.
+A detailed description of cryptanalysis on MPPS is presented in Sec.~\ref{cryptanalysis}, together with some experimental results.
+Finally, the last section concludes the paper with final remarks.